 Black Butte Cabin is a snug log cabin that sits high in the Gravelly Mountains.
-It sleeps four people and has scenic views of Lion Mountain.
+Originally part of the old Madison National Forest, the cabin was built in 1919 as an intermediate summer station for inspections of sheep allotments.
+It sleeps four people and has a beautiful view of Lion Mountain and the headwaters of Standard Creek.
 The area is home to a variety of wildlife and provides access to numerous trails for hiking, horseback riding and off-road vehicles during warmer months, and snowmobiles in the winter.
+The cabin is just off the side of Standard Creek Road 237 and can receive a bit of traffic on weekends.

-The cabin is open nine months out of the year, July through March, and can typically be accessed by vehicle in summer and fall, however a portion of the roadway may be muddy or snow-covered, requiring four-wheel drive or chains.
-Snowmobiles are necessary to reach the cabin in winter.
+The cabin is open nine months out of the year, July through March, and can typically be accessed by vehicle, in summer and fall, however a portion of the roadway may be muddy or snow-covered, requiring four-wheel drive or chains.
+Snowmobiles are necessary to reach the cabin in winter, but not allowed until after December 1.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities, including water.

-Black Butte Cabin is closed on Mondays for administrative purposes.
+Black Butte Cabin is closed on Mondays for administrative purposes from July into November.

 You must call the Madison Ranger District at 406-682-4253 Monday - Friday 8:00 am to 4:30 pm for the cabin combination.
 The office is NOT open on Federal Holidays.